Great Appalachian Valley

 The Great Appalachian Valley, also called The Great Valley or Great Valley Region, is one of the major landform features of eastern North America.
-It is a gigantic trough—a chain of valley lowlands—and the central feature of the Appalachian Mountains system.
+It is a gigantic trough, including a chain of valley lowlands, and the central feature of the Appalachian Mountains system.
 The trough stretches about 1200 mi from Quebec in the north to Alabama in the south and has been an important north–south route of travel since prehistoric times.

 Geography

-Broadly defined, the Great Valley marks the eastern edge of the Ridge and Valley physiographic province.
+The Great Valley marks the eastern edge of the Ridge and Valley physiographic province.
 There are many regional names of the Great Valley, such as the Shenandoah Valley.
 From a large perspective the Great Valley can be divided into a northern section and a southern section.